The 23 Best Travel Apps Every Traveler Should Know About

 With DUFL, you only have to pack once, and the app will take care of the rest for you.
 DUFL will send you a welcome kit that comes with a DUFL suitcase, where you can place your items.
 The company will then take inventory of your items and have your clothes cleaned to await your first trip.
 When you’re ready to travel, pick out what you’d like packed into your bag from the app’s virtual closet, and DUFL will have your packed luggage sent straight to your destination.

 Whether you’re looking at what to pack before your trip or what to do during, you’ll want a good weather app to stay up to date.
-WeatherBug provides forecasts of more than 2.6 million locations around the world, with current, hourly and 10-day forecast options.
+WeatherBug provides forecasts of millions of locations around the world, with current, hourly, and 10-day forecast options.

-It also has 18 different weather maps that span the range from lightning and wind to pressure and humidity.
+It also has different weather maps that range from lightning and wind to pressure and humidity.
 You’ll also be able to stay alert on hurricane forecasts and get lifestyle forecasts that will let you know if weather conditions will affect incidents like sports games and workouts.